 The ATM scam

-Grocery stores may have ATMs conveniently located inside to grab some cash if you need a little bit on your way out the door or want to get some for your shopping.
+Grocery stores may have ATMs conveniently located inside to grab some cash if you need some extra money on your way out the door or want to get some for your shopping.

 But be careful about ATMs, as they may have skimming devices that can steal your credit card information without you realizing it.